amasky/ram/README.md

 ## Features

 * RAM model difinition file (Chainer)
-* script for training the model
+* script for training the model on MNIST
-* script for predict the class of digits
+* script to run the model on MNIST

 ### not yet implemented